BSc (Computing Science) Hons (UTS)

 PhD Public Health and Epidemiology (current) (Menzies School of Health Research)

-I am interested in advancing the epidemiological and clinical understanding of self-harm and how this can inform prevention.
+I am interested in advancing the epidemiological and clinical understanding of suicidal behaviours and how this can inform prevention.
 I am currently working within the Crisis and Aftercare stream of the Centre for Research Excellence in Suicide Prevention-II (CRESP-II) to develop a program of work focused on improving suicide safety planning in Australia.